-Stool eating by a dog is quite a disgusting but rather common behavior in dogs.
+Stool eating by a dog is quite a disgusting but expected behavior.
 Most dog owners struggle to make their dogs stop eating poop in vain.
-However, you can be able to stop your pup from eating poop by making it undesirable.
+However, you can control your pup’s eating poop by making it undesirable.
 I mean, he cannot eat poop if he hates the odor or taste of the poop.
-You can make poop disgusting by the use of a dog stool eating deterrent.
+You can make poop disgusting by the use of a dog stool-eating deterrent.

 Dog stool eating deterrent.

-Before we look at some of the best deterrents to stop poop eating, let us look at some of the reasons why you need to stop the behavior.
-It is, however, important to note that coprophagia is not exactly harmful to your dog.
+Before considering some of the best deterrents to stop poop eating, let us consider why you need to control the behavior.
+It is, however, essential to note that coprophagia is not exactly harmful to your dog.
 Well, you need to make him stop because;

-Poop eating is actually gross to us humans.
-Imagining it will make you want to puke but unfortunately, it might be your dog’s favorite snack.
-Furthermore, your dog is likely to touch or lick you after dining on poop.
+Poop eating is gross to us humans.
+Imagining it will make you want to puke, but unfortunately, it might be your dog’s favorite snack.
+Furthermore, your dog will likely touch or lick you after dining on poop.
 It cannot be more disgusting than this, right?
 Well, imagine your dog kissing you upon coming home only to feel the stench of his or any other animal poop.
-Therefore, it is important to stop him from stool eating as soon as you observe the behavior.
+Therefore, stopping him from stool eating as soon as you observe the behavior is essential.

 Dog stool eating deterrent.
-It is an embarrassing behavior
+It is embarrassing behavior.

 Not only is stool eating gross but also embarrassing.
-Domestication has made it possible for us to live with our dogs under the same roof.
-This means that we come up with ground rules in order for us to co-exist peacefully.
-However, we live in the same house and share most of the space at home.
-It would be so embarrassing for your dog to walk up to the cat litter and eat poop while you have guests.
+Domestication has enabled us to live with our dogs under the same roof.
+This means that we come up with ground rules to co-exist peacefully.
+However, we live in the same house and share most of the space home.
+It would be embarrassing for your dog to walk up to the cat litter and eat poop while you have guests.

-Dogs love routine which means if he gets used to eating poop, you may never be able to stop him.
-In fact, this is why you should curb the behavior as soon as you observe it.
-This can be hard to control if you are away from home for long periods of time.
+Dogs love routine, so if he gets used to eating poop, you may never be able to stop them.
+It would help if you curbed the behavior as soon as you observed it.
+This can be hard to control if you are away from home for long periods.
 However, we will discuss this later in this article.

-Intestinal parasites are not pretty to deal with.
-Poop eating will expose your dog to internal parasites like hookworms and roundworms.
+Intestinal parasites are not pretty to deal with. poop eating will expose your dog to internal parasites like hookworms and roundworms.
 For instance, if your dog consumes poop from an infected pet, let’s say a cat, he is likely to contract a parasitic infection.
-This will earn you a trip to the vet and if you do not control the behavior as soon as you can, you may end up spending a fortune at the vet care.
+This will earn you a trip to the vet, and if you do not control the behavior as soon as possible, you may spend a fortune on vet care.

 Sometimes your dog may eat poop as a sign of nutritional deficiencies.
-Even though the processed dog food is safe, your dog’s wild instinct may kick in.
-He may require certain nutrients and enzymes required for food absorption.
+Even though processed dog food is safe, your dog’s wild instinct may kick in.
+He may require certain nutrients and enzymes needed for food absorption.

 Dog stool eating deterrent.
 Availability of the poop

-Leaving poop around the household will definitely make your dog want to eat it.
-For instance, if you leave cat poop in the litter box for too long, your dog will sniff around and probably eat it.
+Leaving poop around the household will make your dog want to eat it.
+For instance, if you go cat poop in the litter box for too long, your dog will sniff around and probably eat it.
 You should make sure you get rid of his poop and that of your cat if you have any.
-Keeping poop away means that your dog will not have a chance to eat it.
-Potty training for puppies is also necessary and effective in eliminating coprophagia.
+Keeping poop away means your dog will not have a chance to eat it. potty training for puppies is also necessary and effective in eliminating coprophagia.

 How to stop your dog from stool eating

-This is rather a common question among dog owners.
+This is, instead, a common question among dog owners.
 Since we have understood why we need to control the behavior, how exactly do you curb it?
-We are going to discuss several methods in which you can deter your dog from eating poop.
+We are going to discuss several methods by which you can deter your dog from eating poop.

-Potty training is essential for all dogs, and especially puppies.
+Potty training is essential for all dogs, especially puppies.
 Not only does this make it easy for you to get rid of his poop, but it is also good manners.
-There is nothing disgusting like a puppy who will poop anywhere and everywhere.
-This means that you will always have to keep an eye on him, which is impossible to do.
+Nothing is disgusting like a puppy who will poop anywhere and everywhere.
+This means you will always have to keep an eye on him, which is impossible.
 This will lead to house soiling and also encourage poop eating.

 Training your puppy on how to use a potty is probably the first training he should receive.
-It is going to take you a few days until he gets used to it.
+It will take you a few days until he gets used to it.
 After that, you will not have any problems with house soiling, and you will be able to keep poop away at all times.

 To reinforce training, you may reward your dog whenever he gets it right.
 For instance, once he poops in the potty, offer him a treat.
 This way, he always wants to please you in exchange for a treat.
 Eventually, it is going to become a habit and routine for him.

-Once you have managed to train him, you can always make sure you dispose of poop on time.
+Once you have trained him, you can always ensure you dispose of poop on time.
 Alternatively, you can also train your dog to stop eating poop through verbal commands.
-For instance, you may teach him the stop command whereby you offering him a treat once he obeys it.
+For instance, you may teach him the stop command, whereby you offer him a treat once he obeys it.
 Once you see him sniffing or eating poop,

-This will take you a few weeks and you will not have any problems with house soiling or poop eating.
+This will take a few weeks, and you will not have problems with house soiling or poop eating.